TheLazyGamer/NeoBot/README.md

 30. Run sudo apt--fix-broken install

-30. Open teamviewer GUI and click the gear icon
+30. Open TeamViewer GUI and click the gear icon

 31. Set the password for remote conection to your choosing (make sure to save your password and 9 digit ID somewhere remote)